fBeyer89/life_followup_preproc/nipy1.4/README.md

 # life_followup_preproc

-Preprocessing pipelines for the LIFE-Adult Followup assessment (based on HCP pipeline)
+Preprocessing pipelines for the LIFE-Adult Followup assessment (based on [HCP pipeline]((https://github.com/beOn/hcpre)))

++ BIDS conversion: copies NIFTI & corresponding .json files into `/data/p_life_raw/bids` (functions and subworkflows in: `bids`)

-+ Structural preprocessing: with Freesurfer + registration to MNI152 1mm space
++ Structural preprocessing: with Freesurfer + registration to MNI152 1mm space (functions and subworkflows in: `structural`)

-+ Functional (rsfMRI) preprocessing: removal of first 4 volumes, motion correction (MCFlirt), coregistration to anatomical (BBREGISTER)
-, unwarping (FUGUE) applied in a single step, removal of linear trend.
++ Functional (rsfMRI) preprocessing: removal of first 4 volumes, motion correction (MCFlirt), coregistration to anatomical (BBREGISTER), unwarping (FUGUE) applied in a single step, removal of linear trend. (functions and subworkflows in: `functional`)

-+ Diffusion MRI preprocessing: artefacts correction including denoising (MRTrix: dwidenoise) and Gibb's ringing removal (MRTrix: mrdegibbs); field distortion correction (FSL: topup); motion correction and outliner replacement (FSL: eddy); tensor model fitting (FSL: dtifit)
++ Diffusion MRI preprocessing: artefacts correction including denoising (MRTrix: dwidenoise) and Gibb's ringing removal (MRTrix: mrdegibbs); field distortion correction (FSL: topup); motion correction and outliner replacement (FSL: eddy); tensor model fitting (FSL: dtifit)(functions and subworkflows in: `diffusion`)

-+ Creating a report for quick overview of the data.
++ Creating a report for quick overview of the data.(functions and subworkflows in: `reports`)

-Based on the implementation of HCP pipelines for nipype (https://github.com/beOn/hcpre)
+### Other folders
+`workflow_redo_eddy`: modules to rerun workflow with other eddy settings (was previously used, now eddy settings in the main workflow are adapted)

+`conf_files`: previously used config files.

 ## How to run the preprocessing workflow